alexandregama/blog/content/blog/my-blog-setup-long-story-short-going-through-hugo-github-pages.md

 Hey!

-As I've documented [here](https://www.alexgama.io/blog/documenting-instead-of-creating-starting-the-journey/) I'm documenting my journey in creating content, mostly related to Coding, Architecture, Frameworks but also related to Leadership, Startups, and Product Management.
+As I've documented [here](https://www.alexgama.io/blog/documenting-instead-of-creating-starting-the-journey/) **I'm documenting my journey in creating content**, mostly related to Coding, Architecture, Frameworks but also related to Leadership, Startups, and Product Management, which are topics that I really love and learning a lot.

-This will be a **short intro to my blog setup**.
+This will be a **short intro to my blog set up**.
 In the upcoming posts, I'll describe other options and the "whys" behind the scenes

 ### Static Site Generators (SSG) versus Content Management Systems (CMS)